-I’m an executive coach that helps clients achieve elite performance.
+I’m an executive coach who helps my clients achieve elite mental and physical performance.
 Most of my time is spent doing serious work, with serious clients.
-Yet I still urge every one of them to “HAVE FUN!”
+Yet, as anyone who recognizes my email sign-off knows, I always urge every one of them to “have fun!”

 The reason is very simple.

-Fun is a contagious positive force for you, and for everyone around you.
-Fun is good for you, even if you have serious physical, mental or emotional challenges.
-Perhaps I should say especially if you have major challenges.
+Fun is a contagious positive force for you and everyone around you.
+Fun is good for you, even if you have significant physical, mental, or emotional challenges—or perhaps I should say especially if you have significant challenges!

 This is a powerful virtuous cycle.

 When you’re having fun, you reach out more to others, physically and socially.
-Both bring health benefits.
-Affectionate physical contact stimulates the release of several powerful hormones.
-Dopamine, endorphin and oxytocin all work directly to elevate mood while reducing stress and anxiety.
-They have a beneficial effect on blood pressure, heart health, and immune strength.
-Reaching out socially is a powerful driver of emotional health.
-So-called “pro-social” behavior also has direct physical benefits.
-This is more pronounced when you engage with others, rather than simply connecting with them.
-When you have fun, you take social interaction beyond a superficial connection into the territory of deep engagement.
+Both aspects bring you health benefits.
+Affectionate physical contact stimulates the release of dopamine, endorphins, and oxytocin, which all work directly to elevate mood while reducing stress and anxiety.
+But you don’t have to reach out physically to achieve these benefits; reaching out socially is also a powerful driver of emotional health.
+So-called “pro-social” behavior has direct benefits.
+This is more pronounced when you fully engage with others—and when you have fun, you take social interaction beyond a superficial connection into that territory of deep engagement.
 Abundant reward follows.

-When I suggest to someone that they “have fun”, it implies that they have active control over their disposition.
-This is true.
+When I suggest to someone that they “have fun,” it implies that they have active control over their disposition—and that’s the truth!

-We have complete voluntary control over our thoughts (if we choose to).
-We can lead our brain towards positive, fun thoughts.
-The cognitive brain then co-opts the emotional brain, and you convert thoughts of fun into a desire for fun.
+If we choose to, we have complete voluntary control over our thoughts.
+Mother Nature gave us that ability as a part of our natural wiring, gifting us a natural disposition toward health, happiness, and success.
+We can intentionally lead our brain toward positive, fun thoughts.
+You see, the negative thoughts we have are a product of our overprotective and fearful reptilian brain, which is focused solely on our safety.
+But we have the power to use our cognitive brain to send more positive messages—messages focused on fun.
+The cognitive brain then co-opts the emotional brain, and you convert thoughts of fun into a true desire for fun.
 Together, the cognitive and emotional brains override any reservations harbored in the protective and conservative primitive brain.
-The result is that you actually have fun!
+And the end result is that you actually have fun!

-So, even if you don’t feel “in the mood” for fun, and perhaps haven’t felt “in the mood” for some time, you are still able to change your hard wiring in a positive way.
-If you do this often enough, for long enough, fun becomes a healthy habit.
-Any behavior that you deliberately sustain for 42 days becomes entrenched.
+So, even if you don’t feel in the mood for fun—and perhaps haven’t felt in the mood for some time—you are still able to change your hard wiring in a positive way.
+If you do this often enough, for long enough, fun becomes a healthy default.
+After all, any behavior that you deliberately sustain for 42 days becomes entrenched as a habit.

-Instead, it’s a meaningful plea for you to manifest the cognitive and emotional state that will bring light, health and happiness into your own life, and the many lives that you touch.
+When I add that tiny little sentence—“Have fun!”—as a terminal greeting in all my emails and blogs, it’s not a trivial, throwaway phrase.
+Instead, it’s a heartfelt plea for each of my readers and clients to manifest a cognitive and emotional state that will bring light, health, and happiness into their own lives, and the many lives that they touch.